ummeegge/wazuh/README.md

 ```

-That´s all check you Wazuh server webinterface for the newely added IPFire agent.
+That´s all check out your Wazuh server webinterface for the newely added IPFire agent.

+## Uninstallation

+The uninstallation can also be done via [uninstall.sh](https://github.com/ummeegge/wazuh/blob/main/build_files/PAKS/wazuh/uninstall.sh) which removes not only all added files but also the created user 'wazuh' and the group 'wazuh'.
+Since all logs a stored under '/var/ipfire/ossec/logs' and not under messages, it makes no sense to keep the user and group. uninstall.sh also deletes the added symlinks for the initscript.
+The uninstall.sh script is, like install.sh, located in the wazuh IPFire package so it makes sense to keep thisd package also after installation.

+## Update

+There is also an update.sh available which should keep the keys and the configuration file but this should be better tested!!!